The Fudaiji Temple Honkyoku of the Seien Ryu 普大寺 西園流

 Fudaiji temple 普大寺 was founded in 1613 in Hamamatsu, first in Hirata-machi and later moved to Shiken-cho.
 Along with so many other temples, under the anti-Buddhist movement of the Meiji period it was ordered to be closed in the 4th year of Meiji, 1871.
 It was sold into private hands and turned into the first Yamaha pipe organ factory.
 The last Fudaiji Komuso were Gyokudo and Baizan.

 Nowadays, Gyokudo and Baizan are often thought to be one person, “Gyokudo Baizan”.
-However, this seems to be a modern interpretation (originating from Takahashi Kuzan) because all remaining older sources refer to them as two separate people.
-Little memory of their lives remains, save for the following two stories as recounted by Yasufuku Gozan.
+However, this seems to be a modern interpretation because all remaining older sources refer to them as two separate people.
+Little memory of their lives remains save for the following two stories, as recounted by Yasufuku Gozan.

 The Komuso Baizan apparently had difficulty opening and closing the back hole of his shakuhachi to his satisfaction.
 To remedy this, he cut off the tip of his thumb.
-The Komuso Gyokudo, although a master of Honkyoku, was of course not experienced with “Gaikyoku”, aka Sankyoku ensemble music.
+The Komuso Gyokudo, although a master of Honkyoku, was of course not experienced with Gaikyoku, aka Sankyoku ensemble music which was forbidden for Komuso.
 However, late in his life he endeavored to learn how to play the Sankyoku Kurokami and apparently became quite excellent at it.
-We know of two of their students, Murase Chikuo and Kanetomo Seien, and it’s thanks to them and their students that the Fudaiji Honkyoku were preserved.
+We know of two of their students, Murase Chikuo and Kanetomo Seien and it’s thanks to them and their students that the Fudaiji Honkyoku were preserved.

 Kanetomo Seien

-From childhood he liked shakuhachi and studied from the Fudaiji Komuso Gyokudo and Baizan, mastering the 11 Honkyoku of Fudaiji temple.
+From childhood he liked shakuhachi and studied from the Fudaiji Komuso Gyokudo and Baizan.
+He eventually mastered the 11 Honkyoku of Fudaiji temple.
 At that time, Sankyoku was not played in Nagoya as it had been officially banned during the Edo period.
 It’s said that he played shakuhachi Honkyoku everyday, save for when he was ill.
 Concerning his playing, there’s also a story that it could ease horses to rest and even sleep.

 As for Kanetomo’s character, he is said to have disliked greed and cared only for shakuhachi itself.
 He was often invited to fancy restaurants by high class people but usually declined.
 Although his music prospered, his disinterest in other matters had dire financial consequences.
 As a result, and despite also marrying into a very wealthy family, his business relationships deteriorated.

 Seien also didn’t wish to found a Ryu or school and didn’t care for the power and politics of heading a Ryu-Ha.
-In Taisho 3~4 (1914~1915) Seien Ryu was officially established by his students out of necessity because other schools, such as Kinko Ryu and Tozan Ryu, were beginning to enter Nagoya, thus creating a natural need to distinguish the native Fudaiji way of playing from these other schools.
+In Taisho 3~4 (1914~1915), after Seien’s death, Seien Ryu was officially established by his students.
+It was founded out of necessity because other schools such as Kinko Ryu and Tozan Ryu were beginning to enter Nagoya, thus creating a natural need to distinguish the native Fudaiji way of playing from these other schools.
 Of course, the students of Kanetomo Seien decided to name it Seien Ryu after their beloved teacher, posthumously making him the founder or Seien I.

-Among his students were Yamagata Isaburo and Hayakawa Ryusuke, both famous and knowledgeable people of their time, Hayakawa being a member of parliament, Yamagata being the head officer of Nagoya’s army.
-There was also Sawa Ichirobe, Yamada Wado, Yashiro Rokushiro, Suzuki Kodo aka Higuchi Taizan founder of Myoan Taizan Ha in Kyoto, and Uchida Shizan who would become Uchida Seien II.
+Among his students were Yamagata Isaburo and Hayakawa Ryusuke, both famous and knowledgeable people of their time; Hayakawa being a member of parliament and Yamagata being the head officer of Nagoya’s army.
+There was also Sawa Ichirobe, Yamada Wado, Yashiro Rokushiro, Suzuki Kodo aka Higuchi Taizan and founder of Myoan Taizan Ha in Kyoto, and Uchida Shizan who would become Uchida Seien II.

 Kanetomo Seien died on March 21st in Meiji 27 when he was 78 years old.
-Under the proposal of his students Higuchi Taizan and Uchida Shizan, a memorial for Kanetomo was built in March, Meiji 31, in Nagoya (later moved to Tokokakushisan).
+Under the proposal of his students Higuchi Taizan and Uchida Shizan a memorial for Kanetomo Seien was built in March, Meiji 31, in Nagoya (later moved to Tokokakushisan).

 Higuchi Taizan aka Suzuki Kodo 樋口 対山